Convicted Cop-Killer To Be Given Expensive Medical Treatment [Opinion]

 In 1982, Abu-Jamal was convicted of murder and sentenced to death.

-Despite the overwhelming facts, Abu-Jamal has maintains his innocence, and his lawyers have brought forth dozens of appeals.
-In 2001, they brought the case to Federal District Court Judge William Yohn who actually overturned the death sentence.
-On March 17, 2006 the Commonwealth of Pennsylvania filed an appeal with the U.S. Third Circuit, to reinstate the execution of Abu-Jamal, and then-Gov. Ed Rendell promised to sign the death warrant.
+Despite the overwhelming facts, Abu-Jamal has maintained his innocence, and his lawyers have brought forth dozens of appeals.
+In 2001, they brought the case to Federal District Court Judge William Yohn, who actually overturned the death sentence.
+On March 17, 2006, the Commonwealth of Pennsylvania filed an appeal with the U.S. Third Circuit to reinstate the execution of Abu-Jamal.
+Then-Governor Ed Rendell promised to sign the death warrant.

-However, In December 2011, Philadelphia’s district attorney, Seth Williams, dropped a request for a new sentencing hearing and Abu-Jamal was sentenced to life in prison.
+However, in December of 2011, Philadelphia’s district attorney, Seth Williams, dropped a request for a new sentencing hearing and Abu-Jamal was sentenced to life in prison.

 For many years, District Attorney Lynne Abraham fought doggedly to reinstate the death penalty for Abu-Jamal.
 She has often characterized his conviction as “the most open-and-shut case” she ever tried.
 Abraham has pointed out that despite his claims of innocence, Abu-Jamal “has never produced his own brother, who was present at the time of the murder, yet he has offered up various individuals who would claim that one trial witness or another must have lied; or that some other individual has only recently been discovered who has special knowledge about the murder; or that someone has fallen out of the skies, who is supposedly willing to confess to the murder of Officer Faulkner.”